|Assignments for CS 241|

 byte of output to the terminal, it will try to interpret it as text, which

 could lead to confusing output.
+At first, you may want to test with decimal

-Instead, redirect output to a file as above, and use
+For more sophisticated testing, redirect output to a file as above, and use

 cs241.binview to view the output byte in a human-readable